milestonesys/mipsdk-samples-plugin/MessageTester/README.md

 Select a command in the upper part of the pane; the destination is where it should be received, for example, a camera.
 When a message has been selected additional control might appear requesting needed parameters for the command.
-When the minimum prameter have been entered you can click the Send Message button to send it.
+When the minimum parameters have been entered you can click the Send Message button to send it.

 The lower part traces all messages being sent.